 Whenever we set music to picture, especially in advertising, there are inherent copyright risks.
-Maybe the music we chose resembles something else.
+The music we chose might resemble something else.
 Or we may have created our music with a pre-existing work in mind.
-(Nothing wrong with that.)
-And advertising campaigns bring very high exposure (we hope!) and plagiarism accusations, while perhaps specious, are a function of that reach.
-Preventative musicologist reports have become standard practice, and clients appreciate that it’s a quick and cost-effective process they can make in the final steps before a campaign launches.
+(And there’s absolutely nothing wrong with that.)
+And even if neither of those is especially the case, advertising campaigns bring high exposure.
+And observations and accusations of plagiarism, even while completely specious, are a function of that reach.
+Preventative musicologist analysis has become standard practice, and clients appreciate that it’s a quick and cost-effective process they can make in the final steps before a campaign launches.

 What do we mean by “preventative forensic musicology?”
 How do we define it?

 “Preventative forensic musicology” is the application of music analysis and research, and often the comparison of two or more works to first illuminate and then mitigate the hypothesized risk of allegations of copying, plagiarism and copyright infringement.
 It asks, “Is someone likely to make a claim?”
 And seperately, “would such a claim have any merit?”